Start An LLC in South Carolina

 An EIN is needed for any business that plans to hire employees.
 An EIN is like a social security number for your business.
 You’ll need an EIN for tax purposes, for banking, and other business-related functions.
 Even if you’re a single-member LLC, we’d strongly recommend having an EIN, to avoid sharing your social security number to potential vendors.
 You can apply for an EIN on the IRS website or let us do it for you as part of our South Carolina LLC formation package.

-No matter the business, chances are you’re going to need a company website and professional online business presence to get in touch with your audience clients and business associates.
-That’s why when you hire us, we hand you everything you’ll need to establish your online presence today, like a domain name, website, email address, and local phone line.
-In minutes, you can have everything you need to establish your South Carolina business presence on the spot.
+No matter the business, chances are you’re going to need a company website and professional online business identity to get in touch with your audience clients and business associates.
+That’s why when you hire us, we hand you everything you’ll need to establish your online identity today, like a domain name, website, email address, and a local phone line.
+In minutes, you can have everything you need to establish your South Carolina business identity on the spot.
 We provide these services for no additional upfront fees so that you can get your business online and connected to your customers today.
 You can cancel at any time.

 South Carolina LLC FAQs